Divyanshi12coder/AI-Socio-Economic-Crisis-Early-Warning-System/README.md

 - Detect anomalies and patterns signaling instability
 - Forecast potential crises using predictive modeling
 - Provide actionable insights via dashboards and reports
-- Support decision-making for governments and organizations
+- Support decision-making for governments and organizations.

 ---